Bwindi Impenetrable National Park

 Assessment information

 The park’s rugged terrain, long history of protection and low potential for commercial forestry result in generally localized threats.
-The continued growth of gorilla-based tourism has created a strong economic incentive for enhanced protection and efforts to alleviate the poverty drivers of biodiversity loss, and the park has attracted strong donor support for an array of interventions to mitigate development pressures, engage local communities and strengthen management thus reducing threat levels.
+The continued growth of gorilla-based tourism has created a strong economic incentive for enhanced protection efforts and the park has attracted strong donor support for an array of interventions to mitigate development pressures, engage local communities and strengthen management, thus reducing threat levels.
 Collection of some non-timber forest products (honey, medicinal plants and basketry materials) continues under management agreements with local communities.
-However, there remain significant conflicts between park authorities and local communities over access to forest resources, fair and equitable distribution of benefits from the national park, as well as crop damage by wildlife.
+However, there remains some conflict between park authorities and local communities over access to forest resources, fair and equitable distribution of benefits from the national park, as well as crop damage by wildlife and park governance issues.
 There is a limited amount of illegal hunting of bushmeat.
+The COVID-19 pandemic highlighted the urgent need for alternative livelihoods and diversification of community livelihood projects.
+The temporary closure of the park during the outbreak resulted in a loss of tourism revenue, which exacerbated poverty in the already vulnerable and marginalized neighbouring communities, leading to a rise in illegal activities.
+The infrastructure development for nearby communities, specifically road infrastructure, is a current threat to wildlife dispersal and habitat, and can potentially facilitate illegal activities within the park through better park accessibility.
 Gorilla-based tourism is increasing and there are some associated risks including the growing possibility of human disease transmission and increased scope for illegal killing of gorillas, particularly if numbers of habituated gorillas are allowed to increase.
 In the long-term, climate change may cause far-reaching ecological changes with direct impacts of the forest ecosystems and well as more indirect human-mediated impacts as a result of changing livelihood scenarios surrounding the site caused by climate change.

 (Ecological isolation and small size)